dhimasryan/MOSA-Net-Cross-Domain/MOSA_Net+/README.md

 # MOSA-Net+ : An improved version of MOSA-Net

-This section of this repository aims to introduce an improved version of MOSA-Net model, namely MOSA-Net +, by leveraging the acoustic features from <a href="https://github.com/openai/whisper" target="_blank">Whisper</a>.
-The detail of the model architecture can be found in our <a href="https://arxiv.org/pdf/2309.12766.pdf" target="_blank">here.</a>
+This section of this repository aims to introduce an improved version of MOSA-Net model, namely MOSA-Net + (Top performance in Track 3 <a href="https://arxiv.org/pdf/2310.02640.pdf" target="_blank">VoiceMOS Challenge 2023</a>), which leverages the acoustic features from <a href="https://github.com/openai/whisper" target="_blank">Whisper</a>.
+The details of the model architecture can be found in our <a href="https://arxiv.org/pdf/2309.12766.pdf" target="_blank">here.</a>

 ### Installation ###